akramahR/Accomodation-Gateway/README.md

 git clone https://github.com/akramahR/RoomBookinService.git
 ```

+Alternatively if you have source code place all of them in the same folder.
 ### Step 2: Navigate to the API Gateway

 After cloning the repositories, navigate to the **Accommodation Gateway** directory: